We believe that all children can succeed in mathematics.

 At Beehive Lane, we use a Maths Mastery teaching approach as we strongly believe that the vast majority of children can succeed in learning mathematics in line with national expectations at the end of each key stage.

-At Beehive Lane Community Primary School, we are committed to ensuring that all of our pupils become fluent in the fundamentals of mathematics, are able to reason mathematically and can solve problems by applying their knowledge in a range of contexts.
+We are committed to ensuring that all of our pupils become fluent in the fundamentals of mathematics, are able to reason mathematically and can solve problems by applying their knowledge in a range of contexts.
 We are dedicated to enabling children to recognise the importance of mathematics in the wider world so that they are able to use their mathematical skills and knowledge confidently in a variety of situations in their lives.
 We want all children to enjoy mathematics and to develop a deep and sustained conceptual understanding so that they can experience success in the subject.
 We aim for pupils to achieve mastery of mathematics by acquiring a deep, long-term, secure and adaptable understanding of the subject.
 We seek to develop children’s curiosity about the subject, allowing them to see patterns and relationships between numbers, as well as an appreciation of the beauty and power of mathematics.

 The content and principles of the Early Years Foundation Framework, 2014 National Curriculum and the Teaching for Mastery approach convey how mathematics is implemented at Beehive Lane.

 Mathematics is taught coherently and sequentially in Years 1 to 6 using a combination of the White Rose Maths, Mathematics No Problem and Power Maths schemes of learning.
 Units of learning are broken down into a series of small, connected steps with each building on the children’s prior learning.
 Each lesson focuses on one small step or a series of small steps.
-Pupils in the Early Years are prepared for the National Curriculum by developing a solid conceptual understanding of number, shape, space and measure.
+Pupils in Reception are prepared for the National Curriculum by developing a solid conceptual understanding of number, shape, space and measure.
 The Early Years Foundation Framework is used to guide mathematical learning.

 Learning throughout the school is introduced using a concrete, pictorial and abstract approach so that pupils develop a conceptual understanding of mathematics through a variety of manipulatives and representations.